aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/email-conversion-eml-to-mht-aspose-email-java/_index.md

 - **Java Development Kit (JDK)** – version 16 or later.
 - **IDE** – IntelliJ IDEA, Eclipse, or any Java‑compatible editor.

-### Required Libraries, Versions, and Dependencies
+### Required libraries, versions, and dependencies

 For Maven users, add the following dependency to your `pom.xml` file: